 The VIA held the first Bucks County Designer House at Wheelbarrow Hill in Holicong in 1971.
 This year's Designer House continues a tradition of community service by directing proceeds to benefit the local community.
 Over the years these proceeds helped fund the construction of Doylestown Health's new Emergency Department in 2010, provided $1 million for the renovations of the VIA Maternity Center in 2013, and provided scholarships and helped hundreds of families, women in post-secondary education programs and community-interest groups who were in need of financial and other assistance.

-The 2017 Designer House will help fund capital and equipment needs for the new Endovascular Surgery Suite and build necessary facilities commensurate with the high level of care provided by Doylestown Health physicians and nurses to stay at the forefront of healthcare delivery.
+The 2018 Designer House will help fund capital and equipment needs for the new Center for Heart and Vascular care, and build necessary facilities commensurate with the high level of care provided by Doylestown Health physicians and nurses to stay at the forefront of healthcare delivery.

-Other highlights of the house are Mercer tile accents inlaid in kitchen and pantry brick floors and over the dining room fireplace mantle.
-Be sure to check out and shop at the boutiques set up on the grounds, and enjoy a light snack or lunch at the Hill Crest Café, before or after the tour.
+Other highlights of the house are river stone fireplaces, a charming gardeners’ cottage, a 1950s ranch house with Mercer tile bathrooms, and a peg barn.
+Be sure to check out and shop at the boutiques set up on the grounds, and enjoy a light snack or lunch at the café, before or after the tour.

 What: Wellness Wednesdays at Bucks County Designer House & Gardens

 When: May 9 and May 23 from 11 am to 2 pm

 Where: Cedaridge Farm, 93 Stover Park Road, Pipersville, PA 18947

 No registration is necessary.
 For more information, call 215-345-2121.